bizz84/SwiftyStoreKit/README.md

 Once installed, just ```import SwiftyStoreKit``` in your classes and you're good to go.

 ## Sample Code
-The project includes a demo app showing [how to use](https://github.com/bizz84/SwiftyStoreKit/blob/master/SwiftyStoreDemo/ViewController.swift) SwiftyStoreKit.
+The project includes demo apps [for iOS](https://github.com/bizz84/SwiftyStoreKit/blob/master/SwiftyStoreDemo/ViewController.swift) [and OSX](https://github.com/bizz84/SwiftyStoreKit/blob/master/SwiftyStoreOSXDemo/ViewController.swift) showing how to use SwiftyStoreKit.
-Note that the pre-registered in app purchases in the demo app are for illustration purposes only and may not work as iTunes Connect may invalidate them.
+Note that the pre-registered in app purchases in the demo apps are for illustration purposes only and may not work as iTunes Connect may invalidate them.

 #### Features
 - Super easy to use block based API
 - enum-based error handling
 - Support for non-consumable in app purchases

+#### Planned Features
+- Receipt verification

 #### Missing Features
-- Receipt verification
 - Ask To Buy

 #### Untested Features